saschasalles/PongGame/README.md

-# Projet Pong
+# Pong Game

-Un pong en Python fait avec tKinter pour ma classe d'informatique.
+First year project of BSc, creation of a Python Pong.